-- Operating Revenues decreased primarily due to lower Power sales to Member as a result of lower fuel, capital and maintenance costs, partially offset by the pass through of the California Public Utilities Commission (CPUC) mandated PG&E gas refund in 2016, and higher steam sales due to higher steam prices in 2017. - Fuel expense decreased due to lower fuel volume of \$4.3 million and cost of \$0.6 million. - Operations and Maintenance expense decreased primarily due to lower operator reimbursable costs. - Other income decreased due to the CPUC mandated PG&E gas refund received in 2016.
+- Operating Revenues increased primarily due to higher steam sales, partially offset by lower Power sales to Member as a result of lower fuel and capital costs, partially offset by higher maintenance and other costs.
+Steam sales increased primarily due to higher steam prices and volume in 2018. - Fuel expense decreased due to lower fuel cost of \$8.5 million, partially offset by higher fuel volume of \$6.2 million. - Operations and Maintenance expense increased primarily due to steam turbine overhaul and operator reimbursable costs. - Depreciation expense increased due to Auxiliary Boiler Project unitized in December 2017. - Other income increased due to the Generator Step-up Transformer replacement insurance claim. - The Agency distributed \$10.0 million to SMUD.